jhoerr/cloudmesh-manual/docs/_sources/installation/install.rst.txt

 -  cloudmesh-cmd5
 -  cloudmesh-sys

-Note that the packages will always be a behind the packages on pypi and especially the source distribution.
-FUrthermore, other packages are not yet uploaded.
-If you are interested in helping out with the conda packages, let us know.
-Please contact us if you need a new release.
-As conda supports alos pip, we recommend using pip for it also.
+Note that the conda packages will always be a behind the version you will find in pypi.
+Therefore we recommend you use the pip based installation.

 Source Installation for Developers
 ----------------------------------

-.. warning:: This is the only supported way to install cloudmesh at this time.

-As a developer you want to use our source instalation.
-For this reasone we wrote a ``cloudmesh-installer`` script that conveniently downloads the needed repositories, installs and updates them on demand.
+As a developer you want to use our source installation.
+For this reason we wrote a ``cloudmesh-installer`` script that conveniently downloads the needed repositories, installs and updates them on demand.
 More documentation about it can be found at

 -  https://github.com/cloudmesh/cloudmesh-installer